-As seenshown in Table 6-5, the City has adequate vacant landsites to meet its RHNA.
-(298 units on 27.48 acres resulting in average density of 10.8 units/acre).
+As shown in Table 6-5, the City has adequate vacant sites to meet its RHNA..
 The number of potential units could increase with the use of the State Density Bonus Law.
 This program will continue to be promoted at the 'front counter'.
 Another option to meet a portion of the City's RHNA is through accessory dwelling units (ADU) and junior accessory dwelling units (JADU).
-The City is currently in the process of adopting recently amended its ADU ordinance in September 2023 to be consistent with, which will likely be completed by the beginning of 2023.
-This ordinance will be consistent with State statutes at the time of its adoption.
+The City recently amended its ADU ordinance in September 2023 to be consistent with State statutes at the time of its adoption.